oussamahammami/gcp-deploymentmanager/cloudsql/README.md

 ## Overview

-This is a [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/overview) template that deploys a Cloud SQL Master instance and create a list of databases and users.
-I also use a DM `action` to import structure to the instance from Google Storage bucket.
+This is a [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/overview) template that deploys a Cloud SQL Master instance and creates a list of databases and users.
+I use a DM `action` to import structure to the instance from Google Storage bucket.

 ![Google DM Screenshot](./img/cloudsql.png)